-Design thinking is a non-linear, iterative process that aims to help designers understand their users, challenge assumptions, redefine problems and create innovative solutions.
+Design thinking is a non-linear, iterative process that aims to help application designers understand their users, challenge assumptions, redefine problems and create innovative solutions.
 To put that more simply, it’s a solution-based approach to problem-solving.

 At the core of design thinking is the need to understand the people that products or services are being designed for.
 After all, only by understanding the target user can you develop empathy for them.
 So, design thinking is all about questioning especially when it comes to assumptions and implications.
 This is what makes design thinking so relevant when the core problems are ill-defined or unknown.
 By looking at a problem differently, designers have an opportunity to reframe it, to brainstorm new ideas and to adopt a hands-on approach of prototyping and testing.

 Why is Design Thinking So Important?

 In the world that we live in, everything is becoming increasingly connected.
 And that means that user environments and behaviours are adapting.
 So, it stands to reason that, to excel at application design, we need to address human needs in the context of their environment.
 What’s more, the design process will often involve several people, groups or departments which can make problem-solving complicated.
 Design thinking, however, offers an approach to organise core ideas and keep everyone on track.